Edward Youde

 Sir Edward Youde GCMG GCVO MBE (尤德; Cantonese: Yau Tak; 19 June 1924 – 5 December 1986) was a British administrator, diplomat, and Sinologist.
-He served as Governor of Hong Kong between 20 May 1982, and his death on 5 December 1986.
+He served as Governor of Hong Kong from 20 May 1982 until his death on 5 December 1986.

 Early years

 Youde was born in Penarth, South Wales, in the United Kingdom and from 1942 attended the University of London's School of Oriental and African Studies.
 He also served in the Royal Naval Reserve.

 Career

 In 1947, Youde joined the Foreign Office, where he would serve the rest of his life, and was swiftly posted to the British embassy in Nanking, then the capital of the Republic of China.
 In 1949, amidst the Chinese Civil War, HMS Amethyst came under attack by People's Liberation Army forces while sailing on the Yangtze River.
 The frigate was heavily damaged by artillery fire and became stranded in the Yangtze River.
 Using his skills in Mandarin, Youde negotiated with the PLA commander to ask for the release of the Amethyst.
 His negotiations came to naught, but bought enough time for the Amethyst to plan a successful escape to Hong Kong under the cover of darkness.
 Youde was appointed a Member of the Order of the British Empire (MBE) for his actions.

 In 1950, following the Communists' victory in the civil war, Britain recognised the People's Republic of China, and the British embassy moved to Beijing.
 Youde went on to serve a total of four tours of Foreign Office duty in China, the last as ambassador, from 1974 to 1978.
 He also served in Washington (1956 to 1959) and as a member of the British mission to the United Nations (1965 to 1969).